dgaydukov/cert-aws/files/sa.md

 * email(email-json) - sns send email with link, use should click the link
 * sqs - sns sends challenge message containing a token, you should call `/ConfirmSubscription` api to confirm you have access to sqs queue
 SNS is durable storage, it stores message across several AZ before confirming message receipt.
+Destination retry - if http destination unavailable you can configure retry numbers.
+For lambda/sqs retry is forever, you can be sure that message would be delivered there.
 Just like sqs, sns may occasionally deliver message trice due to distributed nature, so try to design your subscribers to be idempotent.
 If subscriber unavailable for specified retry number (for example http method was removed from your api), message would be discarded.
 There are 2 types of sms: